Cohozen/frontend-technical-test/README.md

+# My app

+## Process

+I created a page allowing the impersonation of a user.
+Then I added the list of conversations of the selected user.
+I used the Semantic-Ui library because I know it very well and I didn't have time to devote to making another one work or doing css.

+I have set up services with Axios to facilitate calls to the server.
+I also set up a store with Redux for communication between components.
+My configuration is really very simple but it could allow the storage of messages to make conversations more fluid for example.

+# ToDo

+- Tests : I have never had the opportunity to set up tests on a Front-end application, I ask that you learn this part, which I know very well on the Back-end side.
+- Error handling : Add a toast or a message when trapping errors with axios.
+Add a custom page for routing errors.
+- Add chat with new user.

+---

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.